warashibetrader/warashibetrader.github.io/_posts/2022-02-01-crypto-space.md

 On the other hand, centralization harms the _economics_ of finance, by creating monopolies which hold the power to misprice their services (upward).

-The question is whether the dentralizing forces of the crypto space improve financial economics more than they decrease efficiencies from specialization.
+The question is whether the decentralizing forces of the crypto space improve financial economics more than they decrease efficiencies from specialization.

 I am not so sure that there is much of a spectrum with respect to the first of these effects: Each crypto project will either succeed in decentralizing, or it won't.
 Most of the color in the crypto space arises from the latter effect of efficiency loss: the more complicated, the greater the harm to efficiency.
 The question is, how complicated can you get before the effort becomes worthless?